Welcome!

 The Chicago Bahá’í Community receives a number of messages each year requesting information about visiting Chicago, the Bahá’í House of Worship, and places where `Abdu’l-Bahá visited in 1912 during His trip to America.

-If you plan to visit the area and have specific questions that are not answered here, please email the Chicago Local Spiritual Assembly at secretariat@chicagobahai.org.
+If you plan to visit the area and have specific questions that are not answered here, please contact the Chicago Local Spiritual Assembly by filling out the contact form.

 Please note: The House of Worship is actually located in Wilmette, which is a small suburb north of the city of Chicago.